Aarne–Thompson–Uther Index: System

 The Aarne–Thompson Tale Type Index divides tales into sections with an AT number for each entry.
 The names given are typical, but usage varies; the same tale type number may be referred to by its central motif or by one of the variant folktales of that type, which can also vary, especially when used in different countries and cultures.
 The name does not have to be strictly literal for every folktale.
 For example, The Cat as Helper (545B) also includes tales where a fox helps the hero.
 Closely related folktales are often grouped within a type.
 For example, tale types 400–424 all feature brides or wives as the primary protagonist, for instance The Quest for a Lost Bride (400) or the Animal Bride (402).
 Subtypes within a tale type are designated by the addition of a letter to the AT number, for instance: tale 510, Persecuted Heroine (renamed in Uther's revision as Cinderella and Peau d'Âne ["Cinderella and Donkey Skin"]), has subtypes 510A, Cinderella, and 510B, Catskin (renamed in Uther's revision as Peau d'Asne [also "Donkey Skin"]).

 As an example, the entry for 510A in the ATU index (with cross-references to motifs in Thompson's Motif-Index of Folk Literature in square brackets, and variants in parentheses) reads:

-510A Cinderella.
-(Cenerentola, Cendrillon, Aschenputtel.)
-A young woman is mistreated by her stepmother and stepsisters [S31, L55] and has to live in the ashes as a servant.
-When the sisters and the stepmother go to a ball (church), they give Cinderella an impossible task (e.g. sorting peas from ashes), which she accomplishes with the help of birds [B450].
-She obtains beautiful clothing from a supernatural being [D1050.1, N815] or a tree that grows on the grave of her deceased mother [D815.1, D842.1, E323.2] and goes unknown to the ball.
-A prince falls in love with her [N711.6, N711.4], but she has to leave the ball early [C761.3].
-The same thing happens on the next evening, but on the third evening, she loses one of her shoes [R221, F823.2].

-The prince will marry only the woman whom the shoe fits [H36.1].
-The stepsisters cut pieces off their feet in order to make them fit into the shoe [K1911.3.3.1], but a bird calls attention to this deceit.
-Cinderella, who had first been hidden from the prince, tries on the shoe and it fits her.
-The prince marries her.

-Combinations: This type is usually combined with episodes of one or more other types, esp.
-327A, 403, 480, 510B, and also 408, 409, 431, 450, 511, 511A, 707, and 923.

-Remarks: Documented by Basile, Pentamerone (I,6) in the 17th century.

 The entry concludes, like others in the catalogue, with a long list of references to secondary literature on the tale, and variants of it.